Reading progress: 0%

 Pete Seeger, who later helped create the group The Weavers, was an activist.
 He thought that anyone could teach, share, and change songs.
 His performances often encouraged the audience to sing along, making the concerts feel like a shared experience.
 The focus was on everyone joining in rather than on being the best.

-Odetta was an important link between older traditions and the subsequent revival in the 1950s.
+Odetta was an important link between older traditions and the later revival.
 With a strong, controlled voice, she sang spirituals and work songs in ways that felt both traditional and modern.
 Her recordings influenced younger artists, including Bob Dylan.
-When she sang, she sang with such power that it was as if she was carrying history forward without making it seem any less serious.
+She carried history forward without reducing its seriousness.

 These artists did not invent protest music.
-Spirituals and labor songs had long expressed resistance.
+Spirituals and labor songs had long carried resistance.
 What changed was visibility.
-Folk musicians were able to reach urban audiences who were starting to see roots music as a form of moral clarity through recordings, radio broadcasts, and concert tours.
+Through recordings, radio broadcasts, and concert tours, folk musicians reached urban audiences that increasingly heard roots music as a form of moral clarity.

 The idea of the singer as a witness began to take shape.
 A folk performer was no longer only keeping old songs alive.
 They were talking about the present.
 That shift set the stage for the revival era, when authenticity and political engagement would move from the edges of the discussion to the middle.